sarir11/finance/content/publication/abdj/index.md

 ---
-title: "Equity Prices in a Granular Economy"
+title: "Asset Pricing in a Concentrated Economy"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here